 - Drone Information.
 Drones will be flying at the event as part of the Live SKY TV Broadcast and may include images of the public that are recognisable.
 The use of private drones at the event is strictly forbidden.

 Kumeu Showgrounds is the main hub of the rally, everything that happens during the competition is controlled from here.
 The cars return here to the Service Park during the day for repairs, refuelling and tyre changing.
 Fans will have the chance to get up close and personal with the teams and cars here.
 There will also be food available.
 Rally Control and the organisation office and medical are also located here.
+No ticket is needed to check out the service park at Kumeu showgrounds.

 Rural stages are the true essence of the City of Auckland Rally.
 Competitors run three rural stages in the morning, they come back to Kumeu Showgrounds service park for the lunch service and they then go out again to run the same three stages from the morning circuit.
 Each stage is run twice which is why in the Itinerary you will find, stages named for example, ‘Name of Stage 1’ and ‘Name of Stage 2’.